togakangaroo/curriculum/resources/nitrous/README.md

 ### Special note for instructors

 Nitrous VMs provisioned on a free account shut down after an idle period.
 This means you will not be able to access a student's work on Nitrous after the VM is down.
-ScriptEd has a special arrangement with Nitrous to keep our students' VMs on all the time.
+ScriptEd has an arrangement with Nitrous to keep our students' VMs on all the time.
 Work with your program manager to find out more.

 ## Setup